giswqs/book-assets/README.md

 # Book Assets

-This repository contains the assets for the books published by GeoSoft.
+This repository contains the assets for the books published by Dr. Qiusheng Wu.